Slayers Bay Blues

-Slayers Bay Blues is the third album of Japanese band Electric Eel Shock and was released in 1999.
+Slayers Bay Blues is the third album by Japanese band Electric Eel Shock and was released in 1999.

 In 1999, Electric Eel Shock (EES) recorded Slayers Bay Blues on a multitrack recording, and pressed enough copies to take to the road for their first gigs abroad.
 They had lined up a handful of dates in and around New York City, including CBGB, with their friends Peelander-Z who had relocated there some time earlier.
 The gigs were a big success, and the handful of dates that were planned turned into an East Coast tour.

-Track listings
+Track listing

 This track listing corresponds to the Micro Music, Double Peace Recording release of Slayer's Bay Blues.